 If you are a small business, freelancer, or someone who is looking to start a new career due to the Coronavirus, this article is for you.

-We spoke to New Yorker, Kristina Ross, 27, a whiz kid known for growing businesses on social media (Instagram, specifically).
+We spoke to Kristina Ross, 27, a whiz kid known for growing businesses on social media (Instagram, specifically).
 She has worked hard to create a dedicated and widespread following for notable Instagram page @thefabstory, which she grew from 10,000 to 1 million followers in the span of ONE single year, garnering over 35,000 downloads for the app every month.
 She’s kind of a big deal…

 As small businesses face obstacle after obstacle, and thousands are left unemployed, searching up new career paths, we spoke with Kristina about how social media can be used to transform one’s business and how it could ideally become your business.
 Keep reading to learn how she learned the ins- and- outs of digital media and content creation.

 Where are you from, how old are you and where did you grow up?
 If you are comfortable sharing your ethnic background – feel free to dive into that.

 Hello!
 I’m Kristina, I’m 27, half Filipino and I grew up in Scotland!

 How did your story lead you to NYC?

 A few years ago, I finally went freelance and saw it gave me this opportunity to travel on my own terms.
 Before then, I worked in retail and eventually a creative agency – no matter how exciting my day would be, I was always rooted back to an office in a specific location.
 When the day came that I realized I could go anywhere at any time, I finally decided to take a 3 month trip to New York City.